Doug Savant

-Douglas Peter Savant (born June 21, 1964) is an American actor, known for his roles as Matt Fielding in the Fox prime time soap opera Melrose Place (1992–97), Tom Scavo in ABC comedy-drama Desperate Housewives (2004–12), and as Sgt.
+Douglas Peter Savant (born June 21, 1964) is an American actor.
+He is known for his roles as Matt Fielding in the Fox prime time soap opera Melrose Place (1992–97), Tom Scavo in ABC comedy-drama Desperate Housewives (2004–12), and as Sgt.
 O'Neal in Godzilla (1998).

 Early life

 Savant was born and raised in Burbank, California.
 He attended University of California, Los Angeles, but left before graduating to pursue his acting career.